So, what is xG? And how should it, and shouldn’t it, be used?

 - xG numbers and match timelines for every game in the Premier League, Football League, National League, FA Cup, Carabao Cup and the Champions League and Europa League games involving English sides.
 This includes our visual checks on every shot to ensure accurate numbers.

-- xG league tables and rankings with 11 different xG categories.
+- xG league tables and rankings with 57 customisable categories.

 - “Master Sheet” of all the data via a downloadable excel sheet.

-We think we have a very unique offering that offers a clear and obvious way to improve your betting and your knowledge of the sport.
+We think we have a very unique offering that offers a clear and obvious way to improve your work – be it for sporting, journalistic or betting purposes.

 You can take a 14 day free trial now.
-No obligation, just give us a try!
+No obligation, just give us a try and see if you like what you see!

 Start your free trial